 Get out on the Water

 From kayaking to river rafting, there are so many things to do with kids out on Washington’s many waterways.
-Kayak or paddle board on one of Washington’s lakes, take a leisurely river rafting trip on the Spokane River, or join whale watching tour in the San Juan Islands for a chance to spot the iconic orcas whales and other wildlife.
+Kayak or paddleboard on one of Washington’s lakes, take a leisurely river rafting trip on the Spokane River, or join a whale watching tour in the San Juan Islands for a chance to spot the iconic orca whales and other wildlife.

 Explore on Four Wheels